zxjzxj9/MolGAN/README.md

 # MolGAN
-MolGAN Implementation with PyTorch and DGL
+MolGAN Implementation with PyTorch, using RDKit as molecule processing tool.

 ## Prerequisites
 PyTorch == 1.8.1

-DGL == 0.6

 RDKit == 2020.09.1.0